AdobeDocs/destination-sdk.en/help/message-format.md

 >[!IMPORTANT]
 >
->* This feature is in limited Beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
+>* This feature is in limited beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
 If you are interested in using Destination SDK, please contact Adobe Exchange.
 >* The documentation and the functionality are subject to change.

 ## Prerequisites - Adobe Experience Platform concepts {#prerequisites}